LAAC-LSCP/ChildProject/docs/FORMATTING_TEMPLATE.md

 Annotations are indexed in one unique dataframe located at `annotations/annotations.csv`, with the following format :

-Annotations are converted to the following format :

 | Name | Description | Format |
 |------|-------------|--------|
 {% for column in annotations -%}